Hypercubed/f-flat_node/docs/the-repl.md

 f♭>
 ```

-Starting the REPL again you can enter values ether as a single line or one value at at time:
+Starting the REPL again you can enter values either as a single line or one value at at time:

 ```
 Welcome to F♭ REPL Interpreter